BLOG

 Key Features

-Dual-tier pricing architecture separating Analytics tier (fast querying) from Data Lake tier (low-cost storage)
+Dual-tier pricing architecture separating Analytics tier (fast querying) from Data Lake tier (low-cost storage).

 Security Copilot integration — AI agents query your security data in natural language.